 Now that you have the basics when it comes to how to bet on horses – and can answer the question ‘what is an each way bet?’ – you need to know which races to look out for.

-Every bookmaker will cover meetings, almost every day, from across the UK and Ireland – and even worldwide.
+Every bookmaker will cover meetings, almost every day, from across the globe.

 But there are some big races that attract a lot of attention.